strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This report is designed to provide a ‘one page’ view, with data aggregated for the
-specified reporting period, covering counts of clients, episodes, service contacts and
+specified reporting period, covering counts of clients, episodes, service contacts,
-practitioners, without any filtering for business rules.
+collection occasions and practitioners, without any filtering for business rules.

 Key specifications:

-* Clients to be counted regardless of number of episodes.
-* Episodes to be counted regardless of number of Service Contacts.
-* K10+ to be counted regardless of number of Service Contacts.
-* K5 to be counted regardless of number of Service Contacts.
-* SDQ to be counted regardless of number of Service Contacts.
-* Practitioners to be counted regardless of number of Service Contacts.
+* All records to be counted with no filtering.
-* All dates refer to date of upload or data entry, not date of service.
+* All dates refer to date of insertion, not date of service.

 E2 - Volume trends
 ~~~~~~~~~~~~~~~~~~

-This report is designed to show volume trends in clients/episodes/service contacts/collection occasions/practitioners
+This report is designed to show volume trends in clients, episodes, service contacts, collection occasions and practitioners.

 Key specifications:

-* Clients to be counted regardless of number of episodes
-* Episodes to be counted regardless of number of Service Contacts.
-* K10+ to be counted regardless of number of Service Contacts.
-* K5 to be counted regardless of number of Service Contacts.
-* SDQ to be counted regardless of number of Service Contacts.
-* Practitioners to be counted regardless of number of Service Contacts.
+* All records to be counted with no filtering.
-* All dates refer to date of upload or data entry, not date of service.
+* All dates refer to date of insertion, not date of service.

 E3 - Activity per day
 ~~~~~~~~~~~~~~~~~~~~~

-This report will show a summary of the number of clients/episodes/service
+This report will show a summary of the number of clients, episodes, service
-contacts/collections occasions/practitioners added each day.
-Its purpose is to give
+contacts, collections occasions and practitioners added or modified each day.
-entities information about when and how much data was added.
+Its purpose is to give entities information about when and how much data was
+added or modified.

 Key specifications:

-* Clients to be counted regardless of number of episodes
-* Episodes to be counted regardless of number of Service Contacts.
-* K10+ to be counted regardless of number of Service Contacts.
-* K5 to be counted regardless of number of Service Contacts.
-* SDQ to be counted regardless of number of Service Contacts.
-* Practitioners to be counted regardless of number of Service Contacts.
+* All records to be counted with no filtering.
-* All dates refer to date of upload or data entry, not date of service.
+* All dates refer to date of modification, not date of service.

 .. _data-extraction: